Top 7 Reasons Why You Don’t Need To Count Calories Anymore

 #1 It makes you hungrier

-If you are making a deliberate attempt to consume less calories than your body needs, it will react to this by the getting energy it needs from forcing itself to use up fat stores instead.
+If you are making a deliberate attempt to consume fewer calories than your body needs, it will react to this by the getting energy it needs from forcing itself to use up fat stores instead.
 This is what happens when starvation is occurring, but obviously, it is a mild form of that.

 Since it is natural to feel hunger, you shouldn’t fight this feeling.
 However studies have also shown that when we expect to feel hungry, we then will, so the brain plays a part in this as well.
 For example, researchers conducted an experiment where they tested non-restrained normal weight women and women who were dieting, by giving them either a low calorie or high-calorie drink before a meal.